 How STEM appears beyond the curriculum?

 Throughout the course of the year, pupils are given the opportunity to attend clubs, such as Engineering and Computing Clubs, along with Lego, Robotics, Design, Coding or Construction.

 STEM will become an option for the Year 7 and 8 pupils to take as part of the Scholarship Pathway program.
 This will not only provide the children who elect it to look in more detail at STEM projects and gain a greater insight into different aspects of STEM, they will also undertake a range of different experiences to demonstrate the opportunities STEM allows.
 This may include visiting the BETT Show, the Big Bang Fair or educational visits to workplaces that utilise STEM.
 All of these will offer that insight and inspiration.
 The Scholars will also be instrumental in the delivery of STEM Week.

 We believe STEM within the curriculum and as part of the school’s extra-curricula provision helps raise academic standards in all of the STEM subjects.

-- It supports the boys in developing skills required for life, namely communication, collaboration and critical thinking skills.
+- It supports the children in developing skills required for life, namely communication, collaboration and critical thinking skills.

 - Engage and inspire a wide range of students through work and projects that they are interested in and passionate about.

-- Provide increased awareness and insight into STEM-based careers, and create a clear pathway for boys to see the link between the subject at school and a career utilising STEM.
+- Provide increased awareness and insight into STEM-based careers, and create a clear pathway for children to see the link between the subject at school and a career utilising STEM.

 To read more about our Director of STEM, Mr Buddden, please click here.